Taiwan

 Our Investigation

 In 2022 and 2023, Transparentem investigators confidentially interviewed over 90 workers from Vietnam, the Philippines, Indonesia, and Thailand.
-The investigation uncovered ILO indicators of forced labor and other labor abuses at 13 facilities run by 9 suppliers.
-Transparentem shared these findings with the suppliers and their buyers, along with recommendations for remediation.
+The investigation uncovered ILO indicators of forced labor and other labor abuses at 13 facilities run by nine suppliers.

-Eliminating labor abuses beyond tier-one manufacturing is challenging and requires collaboration from businesses, workers, governments, and civil society.
-Successful efforts will protect workers, boost business competitiveness, and strengthen Taiwan’s manufacturing sector.
+Transparentem remains committed to advocating for the implementation of effective remedies for workers and systemic changes to prevent these abuses from recurring.
+Eliminating labor abuses beyond tier-one manufacturing is complex and requires collaboration among businesses, workers, governments, and civil society.
+Meaningful action will protect workers, enhance business competitiveness, and strengthen Taiwan’s manufacturing sector.